saranovak/Portfolio/README.md

 Project description:

--The Sprocket Central Pty Ltd data analysis project involved three main phases: Data Exploration, Model Development, and Interpretation.
+- The Sprocket Central Pty Ltd data analysis project involved three main phases: Data Exploration, Model Development, and Interpretation.
 A comprehensive data quality review was conducted to ensure data readiness for analysis.
 A customer targeting approach was developed to recommend the most valuable customers from a new 1000 customer list.
 Additionally, a tailored dashboard was created to present the data summary and analysis results effectively.
 The project provided valuable insights into customer trends, high-value segments, and proposed marketing and growth strategies for Sprocket Central Pty Ltd.

 [Project View](https://github.com/saranovak/KPMG-Internship)